All Episodes

 It goes beyond that.

-It goes to whether we are entitled to make uh judgments about them when they're appointed to political positions, essentially political positions, at a time of war.
+It goes to whether we are entitled to make judgments about them when they're appointed to political positions, essentially political positions, at a time of war.

-1-800-282-2882, Mark Stein in for Rush, and rush back tomorrow.
+1-800-282-2882, Mark Stein in for Rush and rush back tomorrow.

 It's just like old times again.

-Uh there was a statue of him that they've now had removed from a park.
+There was a statue of him that they've now had removed from a park.

 Headline from the Times of London.